 Peaks or valleys don’t matter, the InReach uses the Iridium satellite network to send messages from anywhere.

 Battery life: 9/10

 The battery life on the Inreach Mini 2 seems to be significantly better than the original Mini.
 Garmin claims its device will last for up to 14 days on a single charge sending tracking data every 10 minutes.
 If you change the setting on your InReach to send tracking data every 30 minutes, the battery will last up to 30 days.
-We left our device on for a week and the battery was still at 56% capacity before we charged it for another trip, so we suspect Garmin’s claims are accurate.
+I left my device on for a week and the battery was still at 56% capacity before I charged it for another trip, so I suspect Garmin’s claims are accurate.

 After leaving the InReach Mini 2 on for a week, it still has 56% battery.

 The InReach Mini 2 has a waterproof rating of IPX7.
 This means it can withstand “incidental exposure to water of up to 1 meter for up to 30 minutes.”
 In practice, this means you don’t have to worry about your InReach getting rained on, but you shouldn’t go swimming with it.
 If you’re taking this rafting keep it in a dry bag or the Garmin Mini Dive Case.